If you’re considering a career in law, you’re probably looking at the most affordable law schools to minimize student debt — and you should be.

 - Average starting salary: $83,669

-Even though the average student loan balance is higher than the average in this survey by about $6,300 for alumni, George Mason University still ranks among the most affordable law schools.
+Even though the average student loan balance for alumni is about $6,300 higher than the average in this survey, George Mason University ranks among the most affordable law schools.

 14. Ohio State University (Moritz)